rerun-io/rerun-docs/docs/getting-started/logging-python.md

 ---

 A _lot_ is happening in these two simple function calls.
 Good news is: once you've digested all of the above, logging any other Component will simply be more of the same.
-In fact, let's log everything else in the scene right now.
+In fact, let's go ahead and log everything else in the scene now.

 ## Adding the missing pieces